 While I believe in making things accessible, I disagree with this argument.
 We don’t see the cost of the ramp because the price has been compensated when you enter the building.
 If the building is a store, you and others pay when you purchase something inside.
 If the building is your workplace, you reciprocate with the profit that you bring to the company.
 Things that are free are compensated by time, money or other resources.
 Very rarely are we getting something for free.

-We live in a society where premium comes with cost, comfort and convenience.
+We live in a society where the premium comes with cost, comfort and convenience.
 If you want to attend a play and get a nice close-up view of the performance, you pay top dollars to sit at the front.
 If you want a 5-star hotel service, you better open up the wallet or get the basics to what you need.
-If you prefer discount clothing, you’ll have to drive 120 kilometers to an outlet mall or pay up at your local mall.
+If you prefer discount clothing, you’ll have to drive 120 kilometres to an outlet mall or pay up at your local mall.

-Free products mainly go to people who need them the most, those with little income, living in poverty or no income.
+Free products mainly go to people who need them the most, those with little income, living in poverty or having no income.
 Hence, programs are available to help provide hearing equipment and devices at no cost.

 From America to developing countries, hearing aid manufacturers like Starkey’s or Miracle-Ear provide hearing aids at no cost for people who would not be able to afford them.
 But, mainly, funders or donors donate hearing aids to enable others to get them at no cost.